murer/mycontainer/README.md

 No pom.xml required.
 And it is nice to quick start html, javascript and css projects.

     $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:web -Dmycontainer.web.port=8080

+## TCP Tunnels

+Mycontainer can start multiple tcp tunnels.
+You can do this via `java -cp` or `mvn` (pom.xml is not required)

+    $ java -cp mycontainer-util.jar com.googlecode.mycontainer.util.tunnel.Tunnels Redirect 0.0.0.0:6667:chat.freenode.net:6667 5080:google.com:80

+You can get this jar [here](http://central.maven.org/maven2/com/googlecode/mycontainer/mycontainer-util/)

+The first argument can be `Console` (System.out) or `Log` (slf4j/jdk-logging) to show transfered data.
+Or `Redirect` to just redirect it silently.

+Others arguments describes tunnels to startup. `[local-host]:local-port:remote-host:remote-port`.

+`local-host` is not required (default 127.0.0.1).
+Use 0.0.0.0 to bind on all interfaces.

+`local-port` can be zero to bind on a free random port.

+You can also start it by maven (pom.xml is not required).
+It is a aggregator plugin.

+    $  mvn com.googlecode.mycontainer:mycontainer-maven-plugin:1.5.1-SNAPSHOT:tunnels -Dmycontainer.tunnels.list=5000:localhost:6000,0.0.0.0:6667:chat.freenode.net:6667 -Dmycontainer.tunnels.handler=Log

+Like the `java -cp` you need to tell `Redirect`, `Console` or `Log` (`mycontainer.tunnels.handler`) and tunnels (`mycontainer.tunnels.list`) separeted by comma.

 ## Checking for non us-ascii files

 Checking recursively for non-ascii files (pom.xml is not required):